sensejs/sensejs/website/docs/introduction/installation.md

 need to use SenseJS:

 -  `reflect-metadata`, based on which the SenseJS framework accesses the decorator metadata.
--  `@sensejs/container`, the IoC container implementation of SenseJS.
+-  `@sensejs/container`, the dependency injection implementation of SenseJS.
 -  `@sensejs/core`, the module system and core functionality of the framework.

 In addition to the above packages, you may also need to install the following packages: